 - If any portion of the return is grant assistance John is personally responsible to pay back directly to the Department of Education, the school will initially return this on his behalf.
 It then becomes part of the bill that must be repaid to the school.
-Failure to pay this would result in reporting to the Department of Education as an overpayment and ultimately owing the Department of Education directly for the grant funds required directly from the student.
+Failure to pay the balance will result in reporting this to the Department of Education as an overpayment and ultimately owing the Department of Education directly for the grant funds owed by the student.

 - The balance of John's loan not paid by the school will go into repayment in accordance with the terms of the promissory note.